slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Operator workflows

-**Generate Schedule Days**: ScheduleService automatically generates BroadcastScheduleDay records derived from active layered SchedulePlans for a given channel and date.
+**Generate Schedule Days**: ScheduleService automatically generates BroadcastScheduleDay records derived from active SchedulePlans using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
+If multiple plans are active, priority resolves overlapping Zones.
 Schedule days are materialized 3–4 days in advance and frozen after generation.
 Operators don't manually create schedule days in normal operation.

 **Preview Schedule**: Use preview/dry-run features to see how a plan will resolve into a BroadcastScheduleDay before it's generated.